Pedestrian zone: 1980s–2010s

+In Germany there were around 3.000 pedestrian zones established in 170 cities by 2010.
+They are a common feature in German cities in general.
 In the United States, several pedestrian zones in major tourist areas were successful, such as the renovation of the mall in Santa Monica on Los Angeles' Westside and its relaunch as the Third Street Promenade; the creation of the covered, pedestrian Fremont Street Experience in Downtown Las Vegas; the revival of East 4th Street in Downtown Cleveland; and the new pedestrian zone created in the mid-2010s in New York City including along Broadway (the street) and around Times Square.

 COVID-19 pandemic

 During the COVID-19 pandemic in 2020, some cities pedestrianised more streets to encourage social distancing, and in many cases to provide more space for restaurants to serve food on extended patios.
 In the United States, New York City closed up to 100 mile of streets to cars across the city.
 In Madrid, Spain, the city pedestrianized 19 km of streets and 235000 sqm of spaces in total.
 The COVID-19 pandemic also prompted proposals for radical change in the organisation of the city, in particular in Barcelona, such as the pedestrianisation of the whole city and an inversion of the concept of "sidewalk"; these were two elements of the Manifesto for the Reorganisation of the city, written by architecture and urban theorist Massimo Paolini and signed by 160 academics and 300 architects.